avast/k8s-admission-webhook/README.md

 ## Configuration options
 The webhook application can be configured using the flags outlined below.

-Note that every option can also be specified via an environment variable: environment variables should upper-case, using `_` instead of `-` as seen in the flag name.
+Note that every option can also be specified via an environment variable.
+Environment variables should be in uppercase, using `_` instead of `-` as seen in the flag name.
 E.g.: `--rule-resource-limit-cpu-required` can be alternatively set via an environment variable `RULE_RESOURCE_LIMIT_CPU_REQUIRED=1`.

 ```
 --listen-port int32                                                  Port to listen on. (default 443)